orange chicken traybake

 Orange chicken traybake: the midweek winner

-There are recipes you cook once and then forget about, and then there are the recipes that earn a permanent spot in your weeknight rotation.
+There are recipes you cook once and then forget about, and then there are the recipes that deserve a permanent spot in your weeknight rotation.
 For me, this orange chicken traybake firmly belongs in the second category.
-I’ve been making it for years and it still hits every single time.
+I’ve been making it for years and was so happy to finally get the recipe into one of my cookbooks – Poppy Cooks: The Actually Delicious One Pot Cookbook.
 Juicy, golden chicken thighs roasted with sweet potato and crunchy veg, all coated in the most addictive sticky orange-soy glaze.
 Honestly, it’s the traybake of dreams.

-And if you’re someone who craves a cheeky Chinese takeaway midweek, this one is going to scratch that itch without you even needing to leave the house.
-We’re talking chilli sauce, dark soy, rice wine vinegar, garlic, ginger, honey and fresh orange juice all bubbling together in the oven until it clings to your chicken like an edible hug.
+And if you’re someone who craves a cheeky Chinese takeaway every single week, this one might just stop you from placing that order.
+We’re talking chilli sauce, dark soy, rice wine vinegar, garlic, ginger, honey and fresh orange juice all bubbling together in the oven until it clings to your chicken and caramelises.
 Add in a sprinkle of cashews, spring onion and chilli at the end and you’ve basically just levelled up your whole dinner game.

 But just because it’s easy doesn’t mean it’s boring.
-In fact, I’d argue a good traybake is one of the best ways to pack in flavour, because all those ingredients roast together, share their juices, and create little pockets of joy on the tray.
+In fact, I’d argue a good traybake is one of the best ways to pack in flavour, because all those ingredients roast together and share their juices.
 The chicken skins crisp up, the sweet potatoes caramelises and the broccoli chars at the edges beautifully.
-It’s all the little details that make this kind of cooking so satisfying.

 The sticky sauce that steals the show

 What makes this traybake extra special is that sauce.
-Orange and chicken is an underrated combo, the citrus cuts through the richness of the chicken skin, while honey adds that gorgeous tacky glaze you’ll want to lick off the spoon.
+Orange and chicken is an underrated combo, the citrus cuts through the richness of the chicken skin, while honey adds that gorgeous tacky glaze.
 It’s sweet, savoury, tangy and just a little fiery thanks to ginger and chilli.
 Basically, everything you want in a sauce.

 And the best bit?
 It does all the work for you while roasting.
 No standing over the hob, no faffing with reductions, just mix it all up, pour it over and let the oven do its magic.